mixmastamyk/console/docs/additional.rst

 Palette Downgrade
 ----------------------

-    *Get down, boogie oogie oogie…—A Taste of Honey*
+    *"Get down, boogie oogie oogie…"—A Taste of Honey*

 When using true or extended colors on a terminal that is not configured to support it,